Evertras/bubble-table/README.md

 ## Features

+For a code reference, please see the [full feature example](./examples/features/main.go).

-Displays a table with a header and borders.
+Displays a table with a header, rows, and borders.

+Borders are customizable with a basic thick square default.

+Rows can be individually styled.

 Can be focused to highlight a row and navigate with up/down (and j/k).